The Captain and Me: Recording and content

 "South City Midnight Lady", while being about South San Francisco, is not about any woman in particular.
 Jeff Baxter of Steely Dan played pedal steel guitar on the track.
+Steely Dan was the opening act for the Doobie Brothers at a number of shows, and Baxter sat in with the Doobie Brothers on most of them, which lead to his guest appearance on The Captain and Me.
 He would become an official Doobie Brother in 1974.
 Cecil and Margouleff also added the synthesized effect of a woman whispering at the end.

 Patrick Simmons' short solo guitar piece "Busted Down Around O'Connelly Corners" is followed by "Ukiah", which Johnston wrote in tribute to the area.
 Johnston said, "We played a few shows in Ukiah, and I used to camp out a lot in the area when I was going to college."
 The song's back-to-the-land sentiments also reflected some of his feelings at the time, although he admitted he probably couldn't make it as a farmer.
 This track segues into the album closer and title track, "The Captain and Me".
 According to Johnston, the captain is no one in particular and the lyrics were written at the last minute and have no real meaning.
 The song was released as a single in the Netherlands and received some airplay there.
 Ron Blomberg recalled he and Yankee captain Thurman Munson liking the song for its positive message "about people coming together to change things for the better," describing the song as having "pretty cosmic" words, and named his book about Munson after this song.